-In 20198 the CD players are better-called DJ media players.
-As you can insert your USB stick and support multiple music formats such as MP3, WAV, AAC, AIFF and more.
+In 2019 the CD players are better-called DJ media players.
+As you can insert your USB stick and support multiple music formats such as MP3, WAV, AAC, AIFF, and more.
 Furthermore, your new media player will integrate with your DJ software such as Traktor, Serato Dj, etc.,

-What to consider when you buy a DJ media player.
+What to consider when you buy a DJ player:

 - Jog Wheel:

 With a jog wheel, you are having easy access to the song and perfecting beat-matching as well.
 By the speed you turn the wheel, it takes you forward and backward on your track.
 You can also perform scratching or other effects.
 Touch-sensitive wheels are easy to find.
 But for quality wheels that will last abuse, it will cost you a bit more.